plone/plone.versioncheck/README.rst

 Files created
 -------------

-If the script was used with ``--pypi`` option a directory ``.plone.versioncheck.cache`` will be created.
+If the script was used with the ``--pypi`` option, a directory ``.plone.versioncheck.cache`` will be created.
 It contains the cache of the requests to PyPI or external buildout configuration files.
-To clear the cache remove the directory.
+To clear the cache, remove the directory.
 The caching library uses the expiration headers of the response from PyPI, so even with cache it starts fetching new records.

-If extension was used a file ``.plone.versioncheck.tracked.json`` will be created.
+If the extension was used, a file ``.plone.versioncheck.tracked.json`` will be created.
 It contains the information from last buildout run.